-From a geological perspective, there are still large global quantities of all energy resources except conventional oil.
-Oil and gas reserves (economically recoverable deposits) have grown slightly despite an increase in production.
-In terms of the exploitable energy content, coal with its vast global quantities is the dominant energy source.
+From a geological point of view, there are still large inventories of energy resources worldwide, with the exception of crude oil.
+The reserves (economically extractable deposits) of crude oil and natural gas have remained almost constant despite the rise in production.
+In terms of its extractable energy content, coal is the dominant energy resource thanks to its large deposits around the world.

-Although there are still large global deposits of energy resources, they are indisputably finite.
-Fossil sources of energy thus serve as a bridging energy to safeguard the transition to an energy supply based on renewable sources of energy.
+Although there are still very large deposits of energy resources around the world, there is no doubting their finite size.
+Fossil fuels therefore have to serve as a bridge energy to safeguard the transition to an energy supply system based on renewable energy sources.

-BGR reports regularly on the fossil fuel situation in its annually updated study "Reserves, resources and availability of energy resources" (Energy study 2014).
+By carrying out its own scientific research and analyses, BGR improves the scientific understanding of the factors involved, and thus helps safeguard Germany's supplies of energy resources.
+BGR reports regularly on the energy resources in its annually updated study "Reserves, resources and availability of energy resources" (Energy study 2015).

 BGR is a member of the "Energy for Germany" working group of the World Energy Council (WEC).